 Group for Applications and Services on Exascale Research Infrastructure

-In Q4 2021, Dr. Vedran Miletić was promoted to Assistant Professor at Faculty of Informatics and Digital Technologies, University of Rijeka and formed Group for Applications and Services on Exascale Research Infrastructure (GASERI).
+In Q4 2021, Dr. Vedran Miletić was promoted to Assistant Professor at the Faculty of Informatics and Digital Technologies, University of Rijeka, and formed Group for Applications and Services on Exascale Research Infrastructure (GASERI).
 I continued the collaboration with GASERI as an external partner.

-With the recent advent of artificial intelligence, machine learning, neural networks, and deep learning in computational biochemistry, I became increasingly aware that the methods applied in my previous and current research are just not enough anymore.
-For example, Greg Landrum, the owner of T5 Informatics and the author of RDKit, has been blogging about machine learning using RDKit already for some years.
+With the ever-increasing applications of artificial intelligence, machine learning, neural networks, and deep learning in computational biochemistry, I became increasingly aware that more than the methods applied in my previous and current research is needed.
+For example, Greg Landrum, the owner of T5 Informatics and the author of RDKit, has already been blogging about machine learning using RDKit for some years.

-My goal is to bring the artificial intelligence methods in computational biochemistry to GASERI in order to stay relevant in the long term and be able to tackle any challenge that is interesting both to industry and academia.
+My goal is to bring medicinal chemistry know-how of applications of artificial intelligence methods to GASERI to stay relevant in the long term and be able to tackle any challenge that is interesting both to industry and academia.

-A cornerstone of my career has been the position of scientist at Translational Research and Alliances Department at Fidelta Ltd..
+A cornerstone of my career has been the scientist position at the Translational Research and Alliances Department at Fidelta Ltd..
 With Fidelta being a pharmaceutical contract research organization (CRO), I had the opportunity to work on projects for a large number of originator pharmaceutical companies.
-My position was designed as a scientist with a high-level overview of all the projects Fidelta had at the time where I provided support to the project management team in preparing, visualizing, and analyzing data on integrated drug discovery projects.
+My position was designed as a scientist with a high-level overview of all the projects Fidelta had at the time, where I provided support to the project management team in preparing, visualizing, and analyzing data on integrated drug discovery projects.

-The experience and knowledge I gained with my mentor Vesna Eraković Haber, MD, PhD, MBA of the pharmaceutical industry as a whole proved to be invaluable.
-My duties also included setting up, monitoring, and closing collaborations with clinical and academic institutions.
-The drug development projects were mostly focused in oncology, pulmonology, and gastroenterology fields.
+The experience and knowledge I gained with my mentor Vesna Eraković Haber, MD, Ph.D., MBA of the pharmaceutical industry as a whole proved invaluable.
+My duties included setting up, monitoring, and closing collaborations with clinical and academic institutions.
+The primary focus of development projects was in the oncology, pulmonology, and gastroenterology fields.

-I was also working as a “regular” scientist in a wet lab, mostly working on human tissue samples preparation and handling for further tests (ELISA, flow cytometry, immunohistochemistry, etc.).
+I also worked as a “regular” scientist in a wet lab, mainly on human tissue sample preparation and handling for further tests (ELISA, flow cytometry, immunohistochemistry).

-- writing of clinical study protocols with accompanying procedures and documents
+- writing clinical study protocols with accompanying procedures and documents

 - managing communication between Clinical Investigators, clients, local regulatory authorities, and research teams